Changes to unregistered designs from 1 January 2021

 A UK design right functions alongside the continuing and supplementary unregistered design.

-The qualifying criteria for UK design right has changed
+The qualifying criteria for UK design right have changed.

 Qualifications for the UK design right are limited to: